Diversifying Psychology: A Sneak Peek for Graduate School

-The UW Psychology Diversity Steering Committee welcomes folks to the Psychology Department’s virtual recruitment event on Tuesday, September 21st from 3:00 - 5:00 pm (PDT).
-This event is a great opportunity for anyone who is considering a PhD in psychology, especially folks from historically marginalized groups and those often underrepresented in academia, to learn more about UW’s Psychology doctoral program (including the different areas of research, funding, and admissions), and participate in a Q&A session with current graduate students and faculty.
-We encourage students of all academic stages who are interested in learning more about doctoral degrees in psychology, especially students who are planning on applying to graduate school this cycle, to attend this event.
+The UW Psychology Diversity Steering Committee is putting on their third virtual recruitment event on September 19th at 3:00 pm.
+This event is a great opportunity for anyone who is considering a PhD in psychology, to learn more about the UW psychology program (including the different areas of research, funding, and admissions), and participate in a Q&A session with current graduate students and faculty.
+The event will last two hours and is open to all, especially students from traditionally underrepresented backgrounds.

-To register for the live zoom event or to receive the recording, please sign up at this link: https://forms.gle/k9tJuQaYVct2aT6w8
+To register for the live zoom event or to receive the recording, please sign up at this link: REGISTER HERE